Mentor Divorce Lawyer

 In Ohio, the laws have provided for Legal Separation actions, which are generally seldom processed.
 The procedure is basically the same as in a divorce matter, except that neither party may remarry.
 Further, the law provides that if one party institutes a Legal Separation suit and the other party files for divorce, the court will only consider the case as a divorce matter and cannot enter Judgment of Legal Separation.
 A legal Separation involves a Separation Agreement defined under the section on Dissolution.

 A Dissolution is a court proceeding that is used to terminate the marriage when both parties have agreed prior to the filing of the Complaint in the Domestic Relations Division of the Court of Common Pleas in the appropriate county.
 The parties’ agreement is documented in a Separation Agreement that is used to detail the distribution of the assets and debts of the marriage, address the matters of child and spousal support and set a parenting time schedule.
-A Dissolution is the quickest and least traumatic way to terminate a marriage.

 A Divorce is a court proceeding used to terminate the marriage when the parties have not reached an agreement as to the matters of the distribution of the assets and debts of the marriage, child and spousal support and a parenting time schedule.
 Ohio is a “no-fault” divorce state.
 This means that a divorce can be completed without the assignation of fault if the parties reach a final settlement on all issues.
-If there is a dispute as to, property, spousal or child support, visitation, or custody, fault may become an active ingredient in resolving these issues.
+If there is a dispute as to, property, spousal or child support, visitation, or custody,

 If the parties can reach a settlement prior to trial on all or some of the issues, the parties will be asked to sign a property settlement form containing the provisions of the settlement, or they may be asked to approve the final Judgment.
 Further, the parties may be required to approve the settlement in Court, before the Judge, after it is placed on the record.